 f) A control response frame shall be carried in a VHT PPDU if the eliciting frame was an RTS frame carried in a VHT PPDU that contains an HT Control field with MRQ subfield equal to 1.

+g) A control response frame may be carried in a VHT PPDU or HT PPDU if the eliciting frame was an FTM frame carried in a VHT PPDU, or HT PPDU respectively. (#15799)

 (…existing texts)